ANNOUNCEMENT: Most spring 2021 classes will once again be offered online/remotely. Learn more about the spring 2021 semester.

-Ray has been with CCA since 2016 as an adjunct instructor in the evenings as well as teaching concurrent enrollment through CCA and the University of Colorado at Denver to high school students.
+Jason Ray has been with CCA since 2016 as an adjunct instructor in the evenings as well as teaching concurrent enrollment through CCA and the University of Colorado at Denver to high school students.
 He was hired to the full-time faculty position beginning in Fall 2017.
-Ray has taught a wide range of classes ranging from Quantitative Literacy through Calculus II.
-A native of Colorado and a product of the Denver educational institutions, Ray attained a double major bachelor’s degree in Mathematics and Chemistry from Metropolitan State University of Denver.
+Jason has taught a wide range of classes ranging from Quantitative Literacy through Calculus III.
+A native of Colorado and a product of the Denver educational institutions, Jason attained a double major bachelor’s degree in Mathematics and Chemistry from Metropolitan State University of Denver.
 He also earned a Master of Integrated Science from the University of Colorado at Denver with an emphasis in mathematics.
-A long-time educator, Ray taught within Denver Public Schools at Collegiate Prep Academy located in Montbello.
-Ray served students at the Academy for six years as the Math Department Chair and concurrent enrollment instructor.
+A long-time educator, Jason taught within Denver Public Schools at Collegiate Prep Academy located in Montbello.
+Jason served students at the Academy for six years as the Math Department Chair and concurrent enrollment instructor.

 Dr. Michelle "Shelly" Ray